The following is the editorial workflow that every manuscript submitted to the journal

 Authorship

-Only individuals who contributed significantly to one or more of the following can be listed
+Only individuals who contributed significantly to one or more of the following can be listed as authors:

 1)Study conception and design, data acquisition, or data analysis and interpretation